 In 1971, the 30-acre Farm was established as an extension of the Garden in order to increase the area under cultivation and to include row crops and orchards.
 Located on a lower meadow of campus, the Farm's gardens and fields support several acres of vegetable and fruit crops, perennial and annual flowers, and herbs.
 A wide variety of apples, pears, plums, kiwis, and persimmons grow in the Farm's two acres of orchards.
-The 10 acres of tractor-cultivated fields includes crops for the Community Supported Agriculture (CSA) project.
+The 10 acres of tractor-cultivated fields includes crops for the Community Supported Agriculture (CSA) project, and new fields will be brought online starting in 2014 to increase production for the campus dining halls.
 The 1.5-acre hand-dug garden area features vegetables, flowers, and herbs for the direct-market stand, as well as a demonstration nutrition garden.
 Four acres of research fields are used by CASFS researchers, graduate students, undergraduate classes, and UCSC researchers.

 Through the years, the apprentices and their instructors have been primarily responsible for maintaining and strengthening the Farm and the Chadwick Garden.
 The increased soil fertility and wide diversity of plant species found at the Farm & Garden are a testament to these many years of labor and love on the part of past apprentices.